 Flexible work arrangements are not only deeply valued by employees, but they can also benefit your business.
 According to a report from the Society for Human Resource Management (SHRM), "employees who have the opportunity to make use of workplace flexibility show increased commitment and engagement and improved performance — outcomes that ultimately help their employers."
 Furthermore, SHRM reports that 41 percent of employees stick with their companies based largely on workplace flexibility.

 Scheduling Flexibility in Retail

 Employers can offer a variety of flexible work arrangements that go beyond the ability to work from home.
 When it comes to the retail industry, business owners should strive to establish schedules that fit the needs of their part-time employees.
 For example, you can try to accommodate working mothers by providing them with shifts that take place during hours when their children are at school.
 You can also offer evening or weekend shifts to college students or older workers, as well as compressed workweeks for those who might want certain days off and other forms of scheduling flexibility.
 Developing a flexible workplace environment may even help you to reach your end goals.
-For example, a 2014 Bentley University study showed that more than three-quarters of millennials believe workplace flexibility leads to increased productivity.

 The wider the range of flexible scheduling options you're ready to offer, the better your chances of retaining a retail employee who's looking to balance working for you with his or her other priorities.
 By doing your best to accommodate your employees, you can increase retention and improve your recruitment efforts.